scala/docs.scala-lang/_overviews/toolkit/web-server-cookies-and-decorators.md

 Decorators can be used for extending endpoints functionality with validation or new parameters.
 They are defined by extending `cask.RawDecorator` class and then used as annotations.

-In this example, the `loggedIn` decorator is used for checking if user is logged in before accessing the `/decorated` endpoint.
+In this example, the `loggedIn` decorator is used to check if the user is logged in before accessing the `/decorated` endpoint.

 The decorator class can pass additional arguments to the decorated endpoint using a map.
 The passed arguments are available